jasbits/gravity-forms-multi-form-sticky-field-sharing/README.md

 Dev's note: After Jim completed a working POC version of the Shared Fields code, he then discovered 13pixlar's Sticky Form plugin while researching how to package and donate the Shared Fields module to the GitHub community.
 13pixlar's admin interfacing code was very helpful for adding that functionality to his Shared Fields plugin.

 # Changelog
+* 1.0.0-rc.4 - Additions for supporting anonymous users via session array (18MAY2019)
 * 1.0.0-rc.1 - Initial rerelease review beta (07MAY2019)